BenLangmead/comp-genomics-class/README.md

 Notebooks
 ---------

 The `notebooks` subdirectory contains the raw JSON for the iPython notebooks referenced in class.
-The notebooks are also available as public GitHub gists and you can view them at the following URLs:
+The notebooks are also available as public GitHub gists and you can view readable versions of them at the following URLs:

 * Exact and approximate matching
     * [Strings]